 BMW made constant changes to the E39 throughout production.
 I detail the majority of these changes this article.
-Some of the most noticeable differences are in the lighting elements.
-The 2001 facelift brought new headlights, fog lights, and tail lights to the E39.
+Some of the most distinctive updates were to the exterior lighting.
+The 2001 facelift brought new headlights, fog lights, and taillights to the E39.
 This article will detail the upgrade process from 1996-2000 lights to 2001+ lights.

-There is a right way and a wrong way to go about this.
-If you use Ebay to search for E39 headlights and tail lights, you will find several significantly cheaper alternatives to what I recommend using.
-To anybody that knows BMWs, the cheap lights will be quickly recognized as fake and gaudy.
-I made the mistake of installing Depo headlights on my M5 many years ago- I didn’t know better.
-They had writing all over the lenses, were not proportioned correctly, and had 5 individual LEDs in each halo ring, which were clearly visible at night.
-The OEM lights are so much more elegant, provide a smoother, more even light, and are significantly more expensive.
-You get what you pay for.
+There is a right way and a wrong way to go about replacing your lights.
+If you search Ebay for E39 head or taillights, you will find several cheap alternatives to what I recommend using.
+These cheap lights will quickly be recognized as counterfeit and incorrect.
+I made the mistake of installing Depo brand headlights on my M5 many years ago; I didn’t know better.
+They had writing all over the lenses, were not proportioned correctly, and had 5 individual LEDs in each halo ring which were clearly visible at night.
+The OEM (Hella) lights are much more elegant, provide a smoother, more even light, but are more expensive.
+Like anything else in life, you get what you pay for.

 HEADLIGHTS

-Options: Firstly, be aware that there are two types of Hella face-lift headlights that you can install: the American or European version.
-The American lights are recognized by their orange side-marker and orange LED inside of that marker.
-This was added in 2001 to meet new American DOT standards that require the vehicle be more visible from the side at night.
-Since we’re changing them, we can make the decision to install the European lights, which have no side-marker bulb, and have beautifully clear lenses without any orange.
+Options: Be aware that there are four primary versions of Hella facelift headlights that you can install.
+There are both American and European versions of both the standard (halogen) lights and the upgraded (xenon, option S522A) lights.
+The American lights are recognized by their amber side-marker and small LED inside of that marker.
+This was added in 2001 to meet new American DOT requirements that require the vehicle be more visible from the side at night.
+Since you’re changing them, you could elect to install the European lights which have no side-marker bulb and a beautifully clear/silver side lens without any amber reflectors.
 The choice is yours.
-I decided to go with the Euros, personally.
+I personally prefer the European style.

 Left: 63126912435